 - Have content filtering security software and / or appliance to filter out malicious emails, attachments and websites

-- Use VPNs to provide secure and authorized remote access.
+- Use virtual private networks (VPNs) to provide secure and authorized remote access.

 - Also provide VPN clients to your users.
 This will enable them to securely access your companies IT resources from remote locations.

-- Have a local backup solution in place that is complemented by backup cloud services.Our article on Edge and cloud computing illustrates how these two (20) technologies complement each other as well as the importance of having hybrid infrastructures in place.
+- Have a local backup solution in place that is complemented by a cloud backup service.Our article on Local and cloud computing illustrates how these two (2) technologies complement each other as well as the importance of having hybrid infrastructures in place.